SBU-UNESP-2022-COCOA/FML/README.md

-# Installing Cola a la COCOA - by V. Miranda
+# Installing Cola - by V. Miranda

 ## Via Conda (best for Linux)